antiwarp2000/web-scraping-metacritic/README.md

 # web-scraping-metacritic
-for AIDM 7360 Group Project
+# for AIDM 7360 Group Project

+Some demos for web scraping of this project